We always try to be a good neighbour and take our role in the community almost as seriously as we take providing our clean and waste water services.

 Hands Up enables our colleagues to get involved in a wide range of volunteering - to volunteering at a nature reserve of one of our partner organisations to being reading mentors as part of our 'Right to Read' programme or becoming a School Governors.
 To deliver our volunteering opportunities, we work in partnership with the RSPB, Canal & Rivers Trust and Yorkshire Wildlife Trust.

-Our Big Wish youth engagement campaign, which commenced in 2015, had a target of 50 events to be delivered during the financial year, and we out-turned at 83 events – over performing by 66%.
+Our Big Wish youth engagement campaign, which commenced in 2015, had a target of 85 events to be delivered during the financial year, and we out-turned at 112 events.

-During 2016/17, we aim to continue our fundraising towards the £1m target and aim to deliver 80 talks during the 12 month period, including supporting The Scout Associations ‘A Million Hands’ Community Impact badge.
+In 2017/18 we will continue our fundraising towards our £1m target and aim to deliver 125 events during the 12 month period, including supporting The Scout Associations ‘A Million Hands’ Community Impact badge.

 Our volunteering policy can be found here